elitecodegroovy/GolangBestPractice/docs/go/go_test.md

 Of course, once we’ve gotten the selected tests to pass, we should invoke go test with no flags to run the entire test suite one last time before we commit the change.

+#### 1.1 Randomized Testing
+Table-driven tests are convenient for checking that a function works on inputs carefully selected to exercise interesting cases in the log ic.
+Another approach, randomized testing, explores a broader range of inputs by constructing inputs at random.

+The example below uses the one approach: the randomPalindrome function generates words that are known to be palindromes by construction. e.g.

+    func TestRandomPalindromes(t *testing.T) {
+        // Initialize a pseudorandom number generator.
+        seed := time.Now().UTC().UnixNano()
+        t.Logf("Random seed: %d", seed)
+        rng := rand.New(rand.NewSource(seed))
+        for i := 0; i < 1000; i++ {
+            p := randomPalindrome(rng)
+            if !IsPalindrome(p) {
+                t.Errorf("IsPalindrome(%q) = false", p)
+            }
+        }
+    }

+test case

+    func TestRandomPalindromes(t *testing.T) {
+        // Initialize a pseudorandom number generator.
+        seed := time.Now().UTC().UnixNano()
+        t.Logf("Random seed: %d", seed)
+        rng := rand.New(rand.NewSource(seed))
+        for i := 0; i < 1000; i++ {
+            p := randomPalindrome(rng)
+            if !IsPalindrome(p) {
+                t.Errorf("IsPalindrome(%q) = false", p)
+            }
+        }
+    }

+#### 1.2 Testing a Command
+The go test tool is useful for testing library packages, but with a little effort we can use it to test commands as well.
+A package named main ordinarily produces an exec utable program, but it can be imported as a library too.

+### 2 profile
+Go supports many kinds of profiling, each concerned with a different aspect of performance, but all of them involve recording a sequence of events of interest, each of which has an accompanying stack trace—the stack of function cal ls active at the moment of the event.
+The go test tool has bui lt-in support for several kinds of profiling.